TroyRobinson/TailwindVSCode/README.md

 **Development Notes**
 - Preview pipeline: The extension injects a helper script and styles into the webview.
 It inserts a `<base>` tag and a permissive CSP to allow Tailwind CDN and local assets.
 Absolute-root URLs (`/assets/...`) are rewritten to the first workspace folder.
 - Tailwind detection: Command/menu enabled via `tailwindPreview.hasTailwind` context key; checks for CDN, filenames containing "tailwind", or common utility classes.
-- Class-to-source mapping: At preview build, start tags with a `class` attribute get `data-twv-uid` and we record byte offsets for the class value.
-Edits only persist if you double‑click the exact mapped element.
-If the source diverges after opening the preview, we warn and skip; reopen the preview to re-sync.
+- Class-to-source mapping: Uses a robust HTML parser (parse5) with location info to map `class` attribute value byte offsets precisely, even with complex attributes.
+Start tags with a `class` attribute get `data-twv-uid` in the preview.
+Edits persist only when you double‑click the mapped element.
+Offsets are adjusted in-memory after each edit so subsequent edits remain accurate; saving also refreshes the mapping.
 - Pause/Resume: Toggle in the preview’s top‑right (and `p` key) freezes interactions.
 We:
   - Show a non-interactive shield and pause CSS animations/transitions; pause playing audio/video.
   - Swallow most pointer events in capture phase but allow our UI controls/editor; keyboard events are not suppressed so `p` works.